rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - The "subscription-state-notif" extension has been removed.

+- The YANG Patch format {{RFC8072}} is no longer used for on-change subscriptions.

 ### Added Functionality

 - Device capabilities are reported via XXX and additional models that augment that data model.

-- Common prefix in the update message.
+- A new *update* message:

+  - Covers both on-change and periodic events.

-- The ability to send multiple updates in a single update message.
+  - Allows multiple updates to be sent in a single message (e.g., for on-change).

+  - Allows for a common path prefix to be specified, with any paths and encoded YANG data to be encoded relative to the common path prefix.

 - TODO - More operational data on the subscription load and performance.